Nationwide CareMatters II: Life Insurance With Cash Indemnity Long Term Care Benefits

 To maximize benefits with the Nationwide CareMatters II policy you will once again have to be comfortable with the cash surrender value.

-The Nationwide Max LTC policy however provides greater LTC benefits than Securian, and Nationwide will also provide you with the retroactive refund of 3 months of benefits once your 90 day elimination period is satisfied and the higher 20% residual death benefit.
+The Nationwide Max LTC policy provides slightly less LTC benefits than Securian, however Nationwide will provide you with the retroactive refund of 3 months of benefits once your 90 day elimination period is satisfied and the higher 20% residual death benefit.

 You could certainly make a case for both the Nationwide CareMatters II and SecurianSecureCare policies as your best option.

 Please also understand that health underwriting can be different with these companies depending upon your health history.

 So, the new Nationwide CareMatters II policy is a very strong addition to the hybrid long term care insurance arena.
 Whereas its predecessor, the original Your Life CareMatters policy was wholly non-competitive and never in the conversation with my clients and I, the new Nationwide Care Matters II policy will certainly thrust itself immediately into our future conversations.